Wednesday, November 6, 2024

 In this post, I examine the personal evolution regarding my beliefs about Christianity.

-I added the adjective "faithful" to agnostic because, while questioning what I believe and what most Christians believe, I see value in taking another look at this Jewish man, Jesus of Nazareth and his teachings as found in the Synoptic Gospels.
+I added the adjective "faithful" to agnostic because, while in questioning what I believe and what most Christians believe, I see value in taking another look at this Jewish man, Jesus of Nazareth, and his teachings as found in the Synoptic Gospels.
 I feel that Christianity would benefit by becoming less of what it has been for the past two millennia and more of what it could be if it were recalibrated in the light what we know of universe we live in today and in understanding Jesus as purely one of us, child of humankind, a son of man(kind).

 SO WHERE AM I AT IN THIS RECALIBRATING JOURNEY ?

 On the contrary it has led me to question everything about Christianity and religions in general.
-What drew me to the Episcopal Church besides its liturgical services and music is that reason is considered an honored path to understanding the spiritual, but reason in the Episcopal Church and the Anglican Communion is constrained within the parameters of Scripture and Tradition, which seems to unreasonable to me.
+What drew me to the Episcopal Church besides its liturgical services and music is that reason is considered an honored path to understanding the spiritual, but reason in the Episcopal Church and the Anglican Communion is constrained within the parameters of Scripture and Tradition, which seems to be unreasonable to me.
 Start questioning the validity of Scripture as the Word of God or (perhaps worse in the Episcopal Church) the validity of Tradition, one can find oneself on the fringe of membership.

-I think it fair to say I have read myself not only out of the church, but also out of traditional dogmatic Christianity.
+I think it fair to say I have read myself not only out of the church but also out of traditional dogmatic Christianity.
 This is not to say I don't believe in a creative force that brought all things into being, what many religions identify with the term "God," but I have come to the conclusion that the term "God" carries a lot of baggage.

 What I find alluring in Christianity are the teachings of a first century Jewish man, Jesus of Nazareth.
 I see in his teachings a way forward in today's world in the manner he was trying to find a way forward in world of his time.
 What I have a problem with in regard to Jesus are the teachings about him.

 First and foremost, I have a problem seeing him as God.
 I don't believe he is and I doubt Jesus ever thought of himself as God.
-Secondly, so much of the teachings about Jesus push his relevance in our lives to a point when our mortal coils have long be shuffled off.
+Secondly, so much of the teachings about Jesus push his relevance in our lives to a point when our mortal coils have long been shuffled off.
 As such, there is no immediate relevance in being Christian that helps us live in this life beyond encouraging us to keep ourselves from the wrongdoing and taint of this world so as not to prevent us from the eternal bliss of a new heaven and earth.

 GOD